-- Academic performance.
+- 1. Academic performance.
 Applicant must meet all academic requirements as required by his or her school/program.
 An applicant's prior successful academic performance as demonstrated by his or her transcript and /or grade point average (GPA) is also factored into the award selection process.
-Applicants with the highest GPA will be most competitive. - 3.
-Response to essay questions.
-Demonstrates a thorough commitment to a career in nursing; interest/motivation in providing care to underserved communities and vulnerable populations; and relevant work experience and/or activities (e.g., community service, research, and internships) that have prepared the applicant to work with underserved populations. - 4.
-Resume/Curriculum Vitae.
-Summarizes educational qualifications, work experience, and volunteer/community service in chronological order.
+Applicants with the highest GPA will be most competitive. - Response to essay questions.
+Applicant must demonstrate a thorough commitment to a career in nursing; interest/motivation in providing care to underserved communities and vulnerable populations; and relevant work experience and/or activities (e.g., community service, research, and internships) that have prepared the applicant to work with underserved populations. - 3.
+Résumé/Curriculum Vitae.
+Applicant must summarize his or her educational qualifications, work experience, and volunteer/community service in chronological order.

-5. Recommendation letters.
-Provide a detailed description of the applicant's interest and motivation to serve underserved populations through work experience, coursework, special projects and research.
-The recommenders should consider the applicant's completion of any federal pipeline program; performance in school; education/work achievements; community/civic or other non-academic achievements; and demonstration of ability to work and communicate constructively with others.
+4. Recommendation letters.
+Letters must provide a detailed description of the applicant's interest and motivation to serve underserved populations through work experience, coursework, special projects and research.
+The recommenders should consider the applicant's completion of any federal pipeline program (see Definitions); performance in school; education/work achievements; community/civic or other non-academic achievements; and demonstration of ability to work and communicate constructively with others.